 Now, remember that what counts is not reading this article-or any other-, but practicing a bit every day until small steps snowball into unstoppable, internalized habits…so, pick your next battle and try to start improving at least one of these 10 habits today.
 Revisit the habit above that really grabbed your attention, and make a decision to try something different today!

-To learn more, check out The SharpBrains Guide to Brain Fitness
+To learn more about what you can do, check out The SharpBrains Guide to Brain Fitness.